-2. Agency Finalization Services Fee: \$350.00 for all families beginning final adoption proceedings.
-Covers agency preparation of finalization paperwork, long-distance expenses for any necessary consultation between agency staff and Interstate Compact and/or out-of-state agency or law office personnel and/or adoptive family or birthfamily before/after finalization, agency consultations with family's chosen attorney, agency representation at local adoption hearings upon request, continued interstate forwarding services for birthparents/adoptive family correspondence and photo exchange, and annual reminder service for required photo updates.
+- 2. Agency Finalization Services Fee: \$400.00 for all families beginning final adoption proceedings.
+Covers agency preparation of finalization paperwork, long-distance expenses for any necessary consultation between agency staff and Interstate Compact and/or out-of-state agency or law office personnel and/or adoptive family or birthfamily before/after finalization, agency consultations with family's chosen attorney, agency representation at local adoptive family correspondence and photo exchange, and annual reminder service for required photo updates.
 Legal fees and court costs are paid directly by the adoptive family to the finalization attorney of their choosing.

-L. Private Adoption Consultation Charges
+- L. Private Adoption Consultation Charges

-1. \$150.00 per hour; paid when services are rendered and non-refundable.
+- 1. \$150.00 per hour; paid when services are rendered and non-refundable.
 (Does not include legal advice, court costs or legal fees, staff travel or other expenses.)

-M. Special Needs Adoptions
+- M. Special Needs Adoptions

-1. The Agency reserves the right to waive deposits and/or reduce or eliminate Agency fees, as approved by the Executive Director and Board of Directors on a case-by-case basis, in accordance with the financial resources and assistance requirements of a special-needs family seeking to provide a loving home for a handicapped (or similarly hard-to-place child) in order to facilitate placement as appropriate to the best interests of that child.
+- 1. The Agency reserves the right to waive deposits and/or reduce or eliminate Agency fees, as approved by the Executive Director and Board of Directors on a case-by-case basis, in accordance with the financial resources and assistance requirements of a special-needs family seeking to provide a loving home for a handicapped (or similarly hard-to-place child) in order to facilitate placement as appropriate to the best interests of that child.
 Fees assessed in such cases shall cover the costs of birthparent screening, file set-up and maintenance, in-office services to birthparent and adoptive family, staff and office overhead, staff assistance with subsidy process, and post-placement client services in-office as needed.

-N. Maternity Maintenance Expenses
+- N. Maternity Maintenance Expenses

 - 1. Allowed Support Schedule

 - 2. See Policy Addendum #1

 - 3. See Policy Addendum #2

-O. Forfeiture of Escrow Funds
+- O. Forfeiture of Escrow Funds

-- 1. Escrow funds may be seized by the Agency to satisfy a legally-contracted debt in the event that adoptive parents contract with the Agency for services and subsequently seek to divert an expectant or placing parent introduced to or matched with them by the Agency for the purposes of placement planning/completion independent of or outside the Agency. - 2.
-Failure to comply with Agency requirements and/or state laws regarding Interstate Compact shall result in a nonrefundable financial penalty equaling 50% of the full agency fee, to be debited from existing escrow funds at time of infraction or thereafter, with any remaining balance to be due and owing upon notice. - 3.
-Any interest earned on escrow funds held in trust by the Agency accrues to Abrazo's charitable fund, the Angel Account, and is not subject to disbursement to depositors, who waive any right to same upon initial submission of escrow funds.
+- 1. Escrow funds may be seized by the Agency to satisfy a legally-contracted debt in the event that adoptive parents contract with the Agency for services and subsequently seek to divert an expectant or placing parent introduced to or matched with them by the Agency for the purposes of placement planning/completion independent of or outside the Agency.

+- 2. Failure to comply with Agency requirements and/or state laws regarding Interstate Compact shall result in a nonrefundable financial penalty equaling 50% of the full agency fee, to be debited from existing escrow funds at time of infraction or thereafter, with any remaining balance to be due and owing upon notice.
-4. Clients who fail to provide the requisite documentation of finalization and/or written notification of program withdrawal within six (6) months permanently forfeit remaining escrow balance without recourse.

-P. On-Hold File Status

-1. Adopting parents who need to put their adoption file "on hold" after placing funds on account may do so one time, for up to 90 days, upon written request submitted in advance.
-Those needing to forego adoption planning for periods of time longer than 90 days are required to withdraw from the Agency program, forfeiting nonrefundable agency fee/s, and reapplying at a more appropriate time if desired.
+- 3. Any interest earned on escrow funds held in trust by the Agency accrues to Abrazo's charitable fund, the Angel Account, and is not subject to disbursement to depositors, who waive any right to same upon initial submission of escrow funds. - 4.
+Clients who fail to provide the requisite documentation of finalization and/or written notification of program withdrawal within six (6) months permanently forfeit remaining escrow balance without recourse. - P. On-Hold File Status - 1.
+Adopting parents who need to put their adoption file "on hold" after placing funds on account may do so one time, for up to 90 days, upon written request submitted in advance.
+Those needing to forego adoption planning for periods of time longer than 90 days are required to withdraw from the Agency program, forfeiting nonrefundable agency fee/s, and reapplying at a more appropriate time if desired. - Q. Receipts - 1.
+All clients are encouraged to use cancelled checks as receipts for tax purposes; additional receipt requests are subject to agency research fee (see Section V., B-2.)

-Q. Receipts

-1. All clients are encouraged to use cancelled checks as receipts for tax purposes; additional receipt requests are subject to agency research fee (see Section V., B-2.)